 The metal is often coated in a layer of carbon.
 This carbon coating is used because it’s unreactive and not very sticky – so you don’t have to worry about your molecule binding to the grid itself and only letting you see a couple angles.
 You don’t want your sample interacting with the grid itself at all – instead you want the particles to be suspending in the liquid films filling the grid holes (think kinda like a bunch of bubble wands).
 These films are really thin – a few hundred to a few thousand Å – you don’t want too thick because you only want a single particle per layer and you also don’t want a bunch of background signal.
 To get that thinness, you can use a Vitrobot machine that reminds me of one of those monkey cymbals things – it smooshes the grid with filter paper to remove excess.

-So you have your sample.
+So now you have your sample.
 You put it in the microscope and shoot electrons at it.
-Now what?
+Then what?

 When an electron hits an atom, it has a few different fates.